theogpt/theogpt.github.io/lives-of-alcyone/index.md

 When later the same enemy gathered a new force and again attacked the country, the reformed Gamma led the troops against them, and won a final victory over them by a desperate deed of valour, leading a forlorn hope to certain death, but thereby gaining the day.

 When Sirius wounded by Gamma, had fallen from his horse in that previous battle.
-Alcyone also had fallen at home, crying :"He is hurt; He will die!"
+Alcyone also had fallen at home, crying : "He is hurt; He will die!"

 She suffered just as he did, lingered on for months as he did, and finally died on the same day without any reason but sympathy with her wounded brother.
 She could not however forgive or receive her nephew Gamma, who had caused the death of his father Sirius; and even after Gamma died bravely in the effort to atone, she still said that it was the least he could do, and not half enough to expiate his wickedness.
 Alcyone herself had seven children, to whom she was a good and loving mother.